ivuorinen/starred/README.md

 ## Ruby

 - [KrauseFx/FxLifeSheet](https://github.com/KrauseFx/FxLifeSheet) - Tracking the key metrics of my life
-- [Lissy93/Brewfile](https://github.com/Lissy93/Brewfile) - 🍺 My list of packages to be installed on MacOS via Homebrew, for the ultimate dev setup
 - [adamcooke/staytus](https://github.com/adamcooke/staytus) - 💡 An open source solution for publishing the status of your services
 - [bachya/pinpress](https://github.com/bachya/pinpress) - A simple CLI to create text templates of Pinboard data.
 - [benbalter/jekyll-readme-index](https://github.com/benbalter/jekyll-readme-index) - A Jekyll plugin to render a project's README as the site's index.